rafaelsntn/deepspeech-batch-inference-aws/README.md

 - {bucket-name}/output/{audio-file-name} <br />
     After processing the audio file, the transcribed text will be saved here.
 - {bucket-name}/processed/{audio-file.wav} <br />
-    Move the processed files from input to processed.
+    The processed files are moved from input to processed.

 The deployment will schedule a cronjob via EventBridge at 1 a.m.
 (GMT) to run the Lambda function that submits the batch job.
 If there isn't no input files to be processed, the Lambda function exits without submitting the job, saving costs of EC2 instances.
 Alternatively, you can run the lambda function directly in the AWS console.